aleflabo/COSKAD/README.md

 additional flag you can use:
 - use_hr: False -> just for test.
 Use the entire version of the dataset or the Human-Related one.

+### Visualization

+We provide the code to visualize frames, poses and anomaly scores.
+Follow the instructions in [visualize](/visualize) for further details.

 ## Citation
 ```